dstraub/cci/README.md

 Projects:
 --------
 Build the project as usual with 'mvn install'.
 Run maven with the profile 'local' and parameter 'jboss.as.home' copies a test application and camel modules in the corresponding JBoss directories.
 (mvn install -Plocal -Djboss.as.home=JBOSS_AS_HOME_PATH)

 - cci:
   Implementation of a litte bit CDI magic, JUnit tests using Weld

 - cci-modile:
   JBoss 7 module with some required camel components.
   Unzip the artefact in the jboss-as-xxx/modules directory.

 - cci-testapp:
   Simple REST-application, copy the artefact to jboss-as-xxx/standalone/deployments directory.

-  The JMS-samples require an running activemq-broker on the same host (with default port 61616).
+  The JMS samples require an running activemq-broker on the same host (with default port 61616).

   Test the application with
   - curl localhost:8080/cci